John Hinde (broadcaster): Film reviewer

-Cult following
+Comedy

 Towards the end of his career, Hinde gained a new generation of fans through appearances on comedy programs like Elle McFeast's ABC show McFeast.
 He was renowned for outrageous skits on the show, even donning high heels and pink tights for McFeast's foray into the Sydney Gay and Lesbian Mardi Gras.
 He was astonished that he had gained a cult following, saying "When I went to Adelaide recently, young people were stopping me in the street everywhere".

+Recognition

+On 10 June 2002, Hinde was appointed a Member of the Order of Australia in the Queen's Birthday Honours list "for service to the film and media industry, particularly through the Australian Broadcasting Corporation".

+Later life, death and legacy

 In 1999, with his eyesight failing and threatened by blindness, he was obliged to retire because he could not watch films properly.
 The last film that John Hinde presented on the ABC was Odd Man Out, starring James Mason and Kathleen Ryan, on 15 December 1999.

-In 2002, Hinde was appointed a Member of the Order of Australia in the Queen's Birthday Honours list for his services to the film and media industry.

-He died on 4 July 2006 in a suburban nursing home in Sydney.
+He died on 4 July 2006 in a nursing home in Sydney.

+John Hinde Award

+The John Hinde Award for Excellence in Science-Fiction Writing is funded by a bequest left by Hinde.
+Intended to encourage and reward creativity in science-fiction writing for feature film, television, web series, and interactive media, the award is worth $10,000 for the best produced script, as well as professional support for the best unproduced script.
+It is administered by the Australian Writers' Guild and awarded at the AWGIE Awards ceremony.

 Barbara Jefferis Award

 Upon Hinde's death the Barbara Jefferis Award was created in 2007 in honour of Hinde's late wife of 64 years, Barbara Jefferis.
 The literary prize will be one of Australia's richest, the result of a $1 million bequest by Hinde.

-The Australian Society of Authors (ASA) will administer the Award, which will go to the author of "the best Australian novel that empowers the status of females or depicts them in a positive light."
-The annual prize will be at least $35,000 but is likely to be around $42,000 to match the Miles Franklin Award.